CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[3]

-Which statement correctly describes the code on lines 12, 13, and 14 of `student.php`?
+Which statement best describes the code on lines 12, 13, and 14 of `student.php`?

 - The statement displays the values assigned to the `$row` variable.